 In Jim Wells County, the town site was part of the Ventana Ranch.
-When the railroad reached the area in 1889, ranch owners donated land to the railroad for a stop on the ranch.
-In 1908, 2,500 acres of land were cut from the ranch lands for the development of the town.
-A large portion of the land was sold to German settlers from other predominantly German-Texas towns.
-The town was named for the citrus industry in the Lower Rio Grande Valley.
+In 1889, ranch owners donated land to the railroad for a stop.
+In 1908, 2,500 acres of land were cut from the ranch lands for the development of the town, which was named for the Lower Rio Grande Valley citrus industry.

 Plan your Texas trip then take your Passport with you.

 You are now leaving TravelTex.com.
 You are on your way to an external website.

 Economic Development & Tourism (EDT) provides these links solely for the convenience

 of our visitors and does not endorse, operate or control the external websites.

 EDT cannot be liable for direct or indirect damage to the user resulting from Internet

 connections, including but not limited to viruses, pop ups, spyware, or offensive